php-fig/fig-standards/proposed/resource-location.md

 > * file:/var/www/project/favicon.ico
 > * view:/acme/demo-package/show.php
 >
-> This URIs can have different schemes ("classpath", "file" etc.), but only the
+> These URIs can have different schemes ("classpath", "file" etc.), but only the
 > scheme "file" is specified in this document.
 >
 > The resource locator is able to turn URIs into file paths which can be read